wp-plugins/secure-html5-video-player/readme.txt

 == Upgrade Notice ==

+= 2.1 =
+Corrected an issue where the poster image was not restored after the video plays.

 = 2.0 =
 Added support for media servers, external video services, a native skin option and localization.
 Fixed autoplay and file detection issues.